IV: PICC Line

-- The tubing (extension piece) may be coiled on top of the dressing and covered with tape to prevent any pull or strain on the catheter.
+- The tubing (extension piece) may be coiled on top of the dressing and covered with tape.
+This prevents any pull or strain on the catheter.

-- The sterile dressing on the catheter and the cap (or connector) at the end of the catheter will be changed once a week or if it becomes wet, dirty or loose.
+- The sterile dressing on the catheter will be changed every 7 days.
+It may be changed sooner if it gets wet, dirty, or loose.